SuborbitalPigeon/chapter_image/text/image.md

 <!-- Forget about time-varying stuff here? -->

 A *digital image* can be represented as a matrix of values.
-This matrix can be 2D in the case of a grey-scale image, 3D in the case of a multi-channel image or a set of greyscale images; or 4D for a set of multi-channel images.
+This matrix can be 2D in the case of a greyscale image, 3D in the case of a multi-channel image or a set of greyscale images; or 4D for a set of multi-channel images.
 Sets of images are often used to represent a variable time.

 A *greyscale* image represents the values of a single variable (often lightness) in a spatial scene.